-How to Apply for NCARB Certification
+How to Apply for the NCARB Certificate

 Ready to get NCARB certified?
 First, you will need to establish or reactivate your NCARB Record.
 Next, you will need to document the following requirements.